garrandall/popular-music-data/tracks/rock-star-hannah-montana.md

 Tai chi practicing
 Snowboard champion
 I could fix the flat on your car
-I might even be a...
+I might even be a

 ...rock star